bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsBidirectional_3PYJ6a4gXACx94JYuDo4no/Documentation.md

-Indicate whether the turnstile is bidirectional.
+Indicates whether the turnstile is bidirectional.